 Keeping warm during winter power failures:

 If you don’t already have a heating system in place that can operate in the absence of power, then there isn’t much that can be done in a moment’s notice beyond bundling up and being patient or seeking shelter elsewhere.
 If you have a gas fireplace and have never used it as emergency heating, read our page on ‘Resilient Home Design’ for more information.
+And this kit might come in handy for fixing plants to a wall in an emergency along with some biodegradeable tree ties.

 For more information on home safety and local emergency services visit the Government of Canada’s Get Prepared website.